Ne3Mx/Energy-Usage-Analysis/README.md

 </pre>

 ## `Energy_data_exploration.ipynb`
 Basic exploratory and data analysis performed on a smaller subset of the dataset.
-Basic information from the dataset is displayed, such as a sample, columns and data types of columns, as well as basic calculations.
+Basic information from the dataset is displayed, such as a sample, columns and data types of columns and basic calculations.

-### Analyses and Exploration Done
+### Analyses and Exploration
 - Extraction of unique values from identifier columns `Costcentre` and `MarketSector`
 - Counting unique `AccountID` coupled with each market sector
 - Extracting and displaying unique `MeterPoint` attributes